mechmerlin/qmk_setup/macos_flashing.md

 2. Put your keyboard into reset.

-3. Erase the current firmware installed on your keyboard by typing:
+3. If your keyboard uses atmel-dfu, erase the current firmware installed on your keyboard by typing:
 ```
 dfu-programmer atmega32u4 erase --force
 ```